 - observation of key topics or skills missing or under-examined in the curriculum

 - review of the provided study materials independent of content covered

 - all topic review framed based on entry-level knowledge demand relative to other fitness certifications

 The NCSF provides new trainers with enough hands-on skills to instruct exercise techniques to general fitness clients and plan long-term progressions for different health and fitness goals.

 The topics contained in NCSF are covered in sufficient depth to rival similar certifications and the study materials provided are useful and easy to navigate.

 A few key topics found in other certifications are missing, and NCSF certified trainers will need to do outside learning of business skills and behavioral psychology.
 However, long-term success in the industry requires continued education regardless of which initial certification you choose.

-Overall, an NCSF certified trainer will be prepared for their first day on the job and will be on track for long-term success in the fitness industry provided they commit to continued education.
+Overall, an NCSF certified trainer will be prepared for their first day on the job and will be on track for long-term success in their future personal training provided they commit to continued education.